auth0/auth0-flutter/auth0_flutter/README.md

 > 💡 If your Auth0 account has the **Bot Detection** feature enabled, your requests might be flagged for verification.
 Check how to handle this scenario in the [Bot Detection](#bot-detection) section.

-> ⚠️ The ID Tokens obtained from Web Auth login are automatically validated by auth0_flutter, ensuring their contents have not been tampered with. **This is not the case for the ID Tokens obtained from the Authentication API client.** You must [validate](https://auth0.com/docs/security/tokens/id-tokens/validate-id-tokens) any ID Tokens received from the Authentication API client before using the information they contain.
+> ⚠️ The ID tokens obtained from Web Auth login are automatically validated by `auth0_flutter`, ensuring their contents have not been tampered with. **This is not the case for the ID tokens obtained from the Authentication API client.** You must [validate](https://auth0.com/docs/security/tokens/id-tokens/validate-id-tokens) any ID tokens received from the Authentication API client before using the information they contain.

 #### Login with database connection